poul5553/smackMe/README.md

-# smackMe
+# SMACK ME
-Nudging and colours with smackMe Theme
+smackMe is a school project about nudging